Berberis thunbergii: Invasive species

-Japanese barberry can be found in most northeastern and Great Lakes states of the United States.
+Japanese barberry can be found in most northeastern and Great Lakes states of the United States and in the eastern Canadian provinces.
 A current map of its distribution can be found at the Early Detection and Distribution Mapping System (EDDmapS).
-In recent years, Berberis thunbergii has been recognized as an invasive species in many parts of the eastern United States.
+In recent years, Berberis thunbergii has been recognized as an invasive species in many parts of the eastern United States and Canada.
 The Plant Conservation Alliance's Alien Plant Working Group lists it among its "Least Wanted".
-Japanese barberry is prohibited from being a seed contaminant in Michigan and banned from sale in Massachusetts.
+Japanese barberry is prohibited from being a seed contaminant in Michigan and banned from sale in Massachusetts and West Virginia.
 This species is ranked "Very High" on the New York State Threat Assessment scale.

 This Berberis is avoided by deer, and has been replacing native species.
 Furthermore, the plant can raise the pH of the soil and affect soil nitrogen levels.
 Unlike B. canadensis and B. vulgaris, B. thunbergii does not act as a host for Puccinia graminis (black rust), a rust pathogen of wheat.
 B. thunbergii, however, naturally hybridizes with B. vulgaris, and the offspring can be susceptible to P. graminis.

 Japanese barberry provides an exceptionally favorable environment for ticks due to the high humidity present in barberry's dense foliage.
 It is hypothesized that spread of barberry is correlated with the spread of Lyme disease.
 Tick numbers are higher in areas with thick barberry understories, as opposed to areas with controlled barberry or no barberry.
 In one study, 280 ± 51 /ha in a barberry infected area, while only 30 ± 10 /hectare in otherwise similar area with no barberry present.

+A 2023 community-level study in a temperate forest in Connecticut observed that B. thunbergii had a lower arthropods abundance and a lower protein quality of arthropod in comparison to other native woody shrub species.
+Invasive species like B. thunbergii dominating over and competing against native plant species in forest ecosystems has an adverse effect on the food web in these communities by rendering fewer nutrients available to consumers.

 Detailed information on how to control Japanese barberry is available in a Michigan Department of Natural Resources document.